AppImage/docs.appimage.org/user-guide/index.rst

 For example, if you would like to see an AppImage of Mozilla Firefox, then please leave a comment at https://bugzilla.mozilla.org/show_bug.cgi?id=1249971.
 The more people request an AppImage from the upstream authors, the more likely is that an AppImage will be provided.

-Where do I get support?
+|question| Where do I get support?
 -----------------------

 Please visit the `Discourse forum`_.
 You can log in using your existing Google or GitHub account, or alternatively register a local account with your email address.